 If you’re heading out of town and don’t want to deal with your home mailbox stuffed full, there’s a solution.
 It’s called USPS Hold Mail.

 The United States Postal Service will hold all your mail for up to 30 days, and it’s absolutely free.
-It’s a critical part of any checklist before international – or even domestic – travel.
+It’s a critical part of my checklist before international – or even domestic – travel.

 How the USPS Hold Mail Service Works

-First things first, some ground rules.
 USPS Hold Mail requests can be done 30 days in advance, or as soon as just the next day.
-It works for up to 30 days.
+You’ll need to hold your mail for at least three days … but up to 30 days, so that should cover most typical trips and vacations.

 Thrifty Tip: Leaving town for more than a month?
 Set up mail forwarding to a friend or family member, which starts at just $1.05.